cloud-carbon-footprint/cloud-carbon-footprint/terraform/README.md

 ## Architecture

-This general architecture for the infrastucture components consist of the following components:
+The general architecture consists of the following components:

 - EC2 instance and instance profile
 - EC2 Security Group